Gedong Arca Museum, Bedulu

-The Purbakala Archaeological Museum or Gedong Arca Museum is a museum located in Bedulu on Bali, Indonesia.
+The Purbakala Archaeological Museum (also known as the Gedong Arca Museum) is a museum located in Bedulu on Bali, Indonesia.
 It holds an important collection of sarcophagi.

 History

-The museum was built from 1958-1959 on 2,564 m^{2} of land, upon the initiative of R.P.
-Soejono, then head of the Office of Archeological Institute and National Heritage II Gianyar.
-It was inaugurated on September 14, 1974 by Brigjen Soekarmen, Governor of Bali.
-It has become an important institution for the preservation of ancient relics from Bali and other Lesser Sunda Islands.
+The museum was built between 1958 and 1959 on a plot of 2,564 m^{2} of land, on the initiative of R.P.
+Soejono, then head of the Office of the Archaeological Institute and National Heritage II in Gianyar.
+It was inaugurated on 14 September 1974 by Brigjen Soekarmen, the Governor of Bali.
+It has since become an important institution for the preservation of ancient relics from Bali and the other Lesser Sunda Islands.